al-obrien/rosv/README.md

 {rosv} is still a young project.
 There are plans to extend its use to other ecosystems.
 Furthermore, to support any future growth, the project structure will likely leverage R6 classes.
+There are also plans to have more types of returned details, such as returning just the version input for functions like `osv_query()`.